hippiehunter/dblbook/src/common/primitives.md

 ### Packed and Implied-packed

 Data in packed or implied-packed form (`p`, `psize`, `p.`, or `psize.precision`) is stored as two digits per byte, plus an extra byte for the sign.
-This data type is uncommon and can usually be migrated to decimal and implied decimal without significant trouble.
+This data type is uncommon and can usually be migrated to decimal and implied decimal without significant effort.

 ### Boolean